Trip Summary and Itinerary Map

 About The Ship

-- A Polar Class 6 vessel - one of the only in the world with the most advanced rating
+- One of the world's only Polar Class 6 vessels - the most advanced rating

 - Exceeds the latest green requirements